OXID-eSales/oxideshop-user-documentation/releases/releases-73/oxid-eshop-730.rst

 * Optimize OXID controller management.

-  For easier handling, better testability, and more flexible controller extension, register OXID controllers as services in the Dependency Injection Container (DIC).
+  For easier handling, better testability, and more flexible controller extension, register OXID controllers as services.

-  .. todo: #tbd: verify link

   For more information, see the developer documentation (English) under `Controller as a service <https://docs.oxid-esales.com/developer/en/7.3/development/tell_me_about/controller_as_service.html>`_.

 * Simplify environment variable management.

   Use a `.env` file to define environment variables and securely integrate them into your OXID eShop application, making it easier to manage sensitive configuration values and environment-specific settings.

-  .. todo: #tbd: verify link

   For more information, see the developer documentation (English) under `Environment variables <https://docs.oxid-esales.com/developer/en/7.3/development/modules_components_themes/project/environment.html>`_.